RICFest Homecoming Update: All outdoor activities planned for Oct. 1 have been moved indoors. Click here for details.

 Honors in English

-English majors who have demonstrated superior academic ability are eligible to participate in the department's honors program and to earn their degrees with Honors in English.
-The English Honors Program, which involves eight hours of Directed Study credits in English, has benefits beyond the honors designation itself.
-It allows students the opportunity to explore in-depth topics of particular interest to them.
-It provides the opportunity to work intensively one-on-one with a faculty member of the student's choice and to develop research, critical, and creative skills beyond the scope of the normal major.
+English majors who have demonstrated superior academic ability are eligible to participate in one of the department's two honors programs: Honors in English and Honors in Creative Writing.
+Each involves eight hours of Directed Study credits and has benefits beyond the honors designation itself.
+Students explore in-depth projects of particular interest to them; they are afforded the opportunity to work intensively one-on-one with a faculty member of their choice; and they develop research, critical, and creative skills beyond the scope of the normal major.
 The completion of an honors project is a significant advantage when applying for employment or to graduate school.
 Finally, since the project will be bound and catalogued in Adams Library, as well as digitized in the library's Digital Archives, students completing honors projects become published writers who are able to share their work with other students, academics, and the public.

 Eligibility to Apply